Tetrazzini

 Fun Facts

-During the 1940s–1960s, tetrazzini appeared frequently in American cookbooks and dinner party menus because casseroles were fashionable and convenient.
+• During the 1940s–1960s, tetrazzini appeared frequently in American cookbooks and dinner party menus.

-While chicken and turkey are most common, some versions include shrimp, tuna, or ham, depending on the region and the cook.
+• Chicken and turkey are most common, but some versions include shrimp, tuna, or ham.

 Where to Try